dopodcast/dopodcast.github.io/source/_posts/2013-10-04-show-1-intro-to-do.markdown

   length: 21582100
 ---
 Who are these people?
 Why should I listen to them?
 Can they diverge onto massive tangents for many minutes at a time?
+[Download MP3](http://dopodcast.org/shows/show_1.mp3).

 To find out the answer to all these questions and more, listen to our first ever show.
 Available for your downloading pleasure [here](http://dopodcast.org/shows/show_1.mp3)